0xtengu/workshops/linux_rootkits/userland.md

     1. Dynamic linker checks LD_PRELOAD libraries first
     2. Finds our readdir() implementation
     3. Calls OUR function instead of libc
-    4. Our function can:
+    4. Our function can do what we want.
-        - Examine the arguments
-        - Decide to hide results
-        - Call the real readdir() using dlsym()
-        - Filter/modify the results
-        - Return to program

-OBTAINING ORIGINAL FUNCTION:

-#### Generally, we use dlsym() to get the real function pointer:

-    dlsym(RTLD_NEXT, "readdir")
+----[ Obtaining the Original Function ]----

+dlsym (Dynamic Linker Symbol) is a function in the Linux userland API (specifically libdl) that allows a program to look up the memory address of a function or variable inside a shared library (.so file) while the program is running.

+In standard programming, the linker connects functions at compile time.
+In Rootkit/Hooking development, we use dlsym to perform Runtime Resolution.

+**Why do we need it?**
+When we hook `readdir`, we interrupt the flow.
+We are now the "man in the middle."
+To avoid crashing the system, we eventually need to ask the *real* Operating System to actually read the directory for us.

+`dlsym` gives us the memory address of the real function so we can call it.

+The Magic Flag: RTLD_NEXT

+* Normal dlsym: Finds the FIRST occurrence of a function.
+  (This would find our hook again -> Infinite Loop/Crash).

+* dlsym(RTLD_NEXT, ...): Tells the dynamic linker: "Find the occurrence of this function in the NEXT shared library in the loading order, strictly after the current one."

+IMPLEMENTATION:

+    #define _GNU_SOURCE // REQUIRED for RTLD_NEXT
+    #include <dlfcn.h>
+    #include <dirent.h>

+    // Define a function pointer that matches the original signature typedef struct dirent* (*orig_readdir_type)(DIR *dirp);

-RTLD_NEXT tells dlsym to find the NEXT occurrence of the function in the library search order (skipping our own implementation).
+    // Use dlsym to find the NEXT occurrence of the symbol orig_readdir_type orig_readdir;

-ADVANTAGES:

-    Standard C programming
-    Low barrier to entry - but buggy hooks can crash processes Portable - Works across kernel versions

-LIMITATIONS:
+    orig_readdir = (orig_readdir_type)dlsym(RTLD_NEXT, "readdir");

+[!]
+COMPILATION NOTE:
+You must link against the dynamic linking library when compiling:
+    gcc -shared -fPIC -ldl -o rootkit.so rootkit.c
+                       ^^^^

+----[ LD_PRELOAD LIMITATIONS ]----

     Easily Detected - Check /etc/ld.so.preload
     Easily Bypassed - Static binaries ignore LD_PRELOAD